kh-hossam/bus-booking-system-laravel/README.md

 # APIS

 all apis exists in postman collection in project root, you can import it to easily test the apis

+***Note*** : This repo contains the apis part only, and just contains the scaffolding of administration dashboard as dashboard is just a couple of normal cruds.